 “Do everything without complaining…”

 Have you ever tried to live out Philippians 2:14?
 Have you been able to successfully complete a day without complaining?
 I have not.
 Even if I spend the whole morning and early afternoon without complaining, I will inevitably bump into someone who is talking badly about some situation in their lives.
-In an effort to empathize, I will end up joining in and letting the person know I have been in a similar situation and know exactly how they feel.
+In an effort to empathize, I will end up joining in and letting the person know I have been in a similiar situation and know exactly how they feel.
 Then afterwards, I want to kick myself for getting dragged in.
 It is so frustrating!

 This got me thinking…what is the problem…what skill have I not yet acquired that will help me guard against negative thinking??
 I think I might have an answer – acceptance!
 When I can accept my current situation, whatever it is, I feel peaceful and have no inclination to blame, complain, or criticize.
-It is only when I want things (or people!) to be different than what they are that I get into thinking I know what is best and then out come the complaints.
+It is only when I want things (or people!) to be different than what they are that I get to thinking I know what is best and then out come the complaints.

 I am realizing it is important to remember these things throughout my day:

-- I may want to know it all, but I do not
+- I may want to know it all, but I do not.

-- I can be fearful, prideful, and insecure and so I need to be aware of how I am feeling
+- I can be fearful, prideful, and insecure and so I need to be aware of how I am feeling.

-- My situation is my situation for a reason, and I need to learn from it
+- My situation is my situation for a reason, and I need to learn from it.

-- God can work everything out for His good, and my job is to give Him the time to do it
+- God can work everything out for His good, and my job is to give Him the time to do it.

-- There is forgiveness when I mess up
+- There is forgiveness when I mess up.

 Learning acceptance and trusting God for all things will be a lifelong journey, I am sure.
 But at least we can get started now and learn to praise God in all circumstances!